 That’s the past, and one of the related nouns is der Zug (the train, the drag).

 Sure, it’s not a perfect match, but it might be at least a hint.

-And today, we’ll start with a general overview.
+And today, we’ll ease into the topic with a little overview.

-There are two simple facts about the past in German.
+And there are two simple facts about the past.

-First of, everything was better.
-And secondly, everything was cheaper.
-Take my grandfathers IPhone.
-He got the JFK-Edition back in 1965 for as little as $10 and you know what…. it works just fine and he even used it to knock down parts of the Berlin wa… what?
-Oh, I am being stupid again? … oh you’re right… I’m sorry.
+Take my grandfather’s iPhone.
+He got the JFK-Edition back in 1965 for as little as $10 and you know what…. it still works just fine and he even used it to knock down parts of the Berlin wa… wait, I think I got lost, I’m sorry.

-In the long rant about the importance of the past, we already saw that there seem to be two types of past.
-We called them past A and past B, but that’s not the real names.
-In proper grammar jargon, they’re called preterit and perfect.
-But I will call them spoken past and written past, because those names are more intuitive, as you’ll see in a second.
+So… in the intro, we’ve already seen that there are two types of past in German.
+We called them past A and past B. In proper grammar jargon, they’re called preterit and perfect.
+But we will actually call them spoken past and written past.
+Because those names are more intuitive, as you’ll see in a second.